MorpheusAIs/Morpheus-Lumerin-Node/docs/mac-boot-strap.md

 ## **A. LLAMA.CPP**
 * Open first terminal / cli window
 * You will need to know what port you want the local mode to listen on (8080 in this example)
+* This work should only need to be done once as it provides a local model for validation of the local proxy-router

 **1. Clone LLamaCPP Repo & Build**
 ```sh